Quantum Approximate Optimization Algorithm for Test Case Optimization: Results and analyses

-This paper investigates using QAOA, a quantum-classical algorithm, for solving test case minimization and selection problems for classical software systems.
-Our empirical evaluation based on four industrial datasets of five case studies reveals that even at low-cost configurations (i.e., the shortest depth and smallest sub-problem size), \ourApproach obtained equivalent or better approximate optimal solutions compared to GA.
 Recall, from RQ1, that the execution time (i.e., \extime) of \ourApproach remains manageable for large-scale industrial problems.
-However, for GA, as shown in Table~\ref{tab:extime_ga}, the average optimization time of GA with the optimal \pop reaching the lowest fitness values ranges from 0.4 to 740 seconds.
+However, for GA, as shown in Table~\ref{tab:extime_ga}, the average optimization time of GA with the optimal \pop reaching the lowest fitness values ranges from 0.4 to 1081.5 seconds.

-The results show that the execution time of GA is of a similar order of magnitude to that of our approach, with both being in the order of hundreds of seconds (except for Paint Control, for which GA is more efficient).
-For the largest case study GSDTSR, the average \extime taken by GA is 740.0 seconds, higher than that of \ourApproach (604.5 seconds).
+The results show that the execution time of GA is of a similar order of magnitude to that of \ourApproach, with both being in the order of hundreds of seconds (except for Paint Control, for which GA is more efficient).
+For the largest case study GSDTSR, the average \extime taken by GA is 1081.5 seconds, higher than that of \ourApproach (540.0 seconds).
 In general, the time performance of GA and \ourApproach are comparable.
 However, with a real quantum computer, the time performance of \ourApproach is expected to improve significantly.